Aphroditus

-Aphroditus or Aphroditos (Ἀφρόδιτος, Aphróditos, /grc/) was a version of Aphrodite originating from Amathus on the island of Cyprus and celebrated in Athens.
+Aphroditus or Aphroditos (Ἀφρόδιτος, Aphróditos, /grc/) was a version of the goddess Aphrodite originating from Amathus on the island of Cyprus and celebrated in Athens.
 He is the masculine version of Aphrodite.

 Aphroditus was portrayed as having a female shape and clothing like Aphrodite's but also a phallus, and hence, a male name.
 This deity would have arrived in Athens from Cyprus in the 4th century BC.
 In the 5th century BC, however, there existed hermae of Aphroditus, or phallic statues with a female head.

-Aphroditus is the same as the later god Hermaphroditos, whose name derives from his being regarded as the son of Aphrodite and Hermes.
+Aphroditus is the same as the later god Hermaphroditus, whose name derives from those of his parents, Aphrodite and Hermes.
 Hermaphroditos first appeared in the Characters of Theophrastus.
 Photius also explained that Aphroditus was Hermaphroditos, and cited fragments from Attic comedies mentioning the divinity.

 One of the earliest surviving images from Athens is a fragment (late 4th century BC), found in the Athenian agora, of a clay mould for a terracotta figurine.
 The figurine would have stood about 30 cm high, represented in a style known as ἀνασυρόμενος (anasyromenos), a female lifting her dress to reveal male genitals, a gesture that was believed to have apotropaic qualities, averting evil influences and bestowing good luck.

 This combination of the male and female in one divinity and being associated with the moon, both of which were considered to have fertilizing powers, was regarded as having an influence over the entire animal and vegetable creation.